LGBTQ rights in Serbia: Social conditions

 Gays and lesbians continue to face discrimination and harassment in Serbia.
 The majority of Serbian people retain strong attitudes against homosexuality.
 There have been numerous instances of violent gay-bashing, the most extreme during the first Belgrade Gay Pride in 2001.

 Several pride events have had to be cancelled.
 Pride Day celebrations in Belgrade in 2004, and another in Novi Sad in 2007, were cancelled because of the inability to provide adequate safety against violence due to resource constraints.
 The 2009 Belgrade Pride was also cancelled for similar reasons, as police could not guarantee the safety of the participants.
 The Second Belgrade Pride parade went ahead on 10 October 2010, with the participation of around a thousand people.
 However, it was met with violent reaction culminating in the Belgrade anti-gay riot attended by 6,000 anti-gay protesters and extreme nationalist group members.

 Official medical textbooks that classify homosexuality under "sexual deviations and disorders" were in circulation and widely used.
 After several requests to do so, the Serbian Medical Society finally stated that same-sex orientation is not a disease in an official letter to Labris, a Serbian LGBT organization, in 2008.
 Homosexuality has been removed from the official list of diseases since 1997, when Serbia started applying ICD-10.

-The protection of LGBT people in Serbia is further complicated by the existence of various nationalist and neo-Nazi associations like "Obraz", "1389" and "Stormfront", which are supported by some right-wing political parties.
+The protection of LGBT people in Serbia is further complicated by the existence of various nationalist and neo-Nazi associations like "Obraz" and "1389", which are supported by some right-wing political parties.
 These groups have, on several occasions, made their threats to LGBT people publicly known though the media, and the police are increasingly reacting to deter such threats publicly.

 The development of LGBT rights and culture in Serbia is supported by LGBT sites such as GayEcho and Gay-Serbia and the oldest Adriatic LGBT Activism mailing list in the region.